cmazakas/liburing/liburing-rs/docs/io_uring_wait_cqe_nr.md

-Wait for one or more io_uring completion events.
+Wait for one or more io_uring completion events

 # DESCRIPTION